aimei60/my-first-website/README.md

 # Sri Lanka's Botanical Gardens Website

 I was inspired by my family holiday to create this website.
-All pictures were taken by myself.
+All of the pictures were taken by myself.
 I wanted to showcase some of the exotic plants I had seen.

 ## Live Demo